lpurdy01/crypto-knowledge-map/notes/Security_Concerns_For_the_Whole_Network.md

 3["How a Transaction Works"]-->0{"Security Concerns For the Whole Network"}
 4["What Can Go Wrong With a Transaction"]-->0{"Security Concerns For the Whole Network"}
-0{"Security Concerns For the Whole Network"}-->5["The Blockchain Security Trilemma"]
+0{"Security Concerns For the Whole Network"}-->5["The Blockchain Security Trilemma"] click 1 "../What_is_Mining" "What is Mining" click 2 "../What_is_Bitcoin" "What is Bitcoin" click 3 "../How_a_Transaction_Works" "How a Transaction Works" click 4 "../What_Can_Go_Wrong_With_a_Transaction" "What Can Go Wrong With a Transaction" click 5 "../The_Blockchain_Security_Trilemma" "The Blockchain Security Trilemma"
 ```